t3knoid/homelab/ansible.md

 By leveraging Ansible, infrastructure tasks become streamlined, repeatable, and highly maintainable.
 A curated [List of Ansible Playbooks](list_of_ansible_playbooks.md) supports standardized workflows across the environment.

 Each Ansible playbook includes its own `README.md` for documentation.
-A consolidated [Playbook Index](https://homelab.refol.us/projects/home-lab/repository/ansible/revisions/main/entry/playbooks/README.md) is available in the `playbooks/` root folder.
+A consolidated [Playbook Index](https://github.com/t3knoid/ansible/blob/main/playbooks/README.md) is available in the `playbooks/` root folder.
 The documentation process is explained in the [Ansible Playbook Documentation Workflow](ansible_playbook_documentation_workflow.md) page.

 Each Ansible role includes its own `README.md` for documentation.
-A consolidated [Role Index](https://homelab.refol.us/projects/home-lab/repository/ansible/revisions/main/entry/roles/README.md) is available in the `roles/` root folder.
+A consolidated [Role Index](https://github.com/t3knoid/ansible/blob/main/roles/README.md) is available in the `roles/` root folder.
 The documentation process is explained in the [Ansible Role Documentation Workflow](ansible_role_documentation_workflow.md) page.

+Each Ansible inventory includes its own `README.md` for documentation.
+A consolidated [Inventory Index](https://github.com/t3knoid/ansible/blob/main/inventory/README.md) is available in the `inventory/` root folder.
+The documentation process is explained in the [Ansible Inventory Documentation Workflow](ansible_inventory_documentation_workflow.md) page.

 ---